thenewdarling/CurseOfStrahd/Downtime/2022-05-31 Session 26 and prior downtime.md

 With a start, she looks back up, “That said, fate’s a funny thing!”

 “I’ve been thinking too.
-I’m going to come with you when you head out for Berez.
+I’m going to come with you when you head out for [[Berez]].
 I know you’ve not been asked to go yet, but once you have, I’ll be there.”
 She stands looking pleased with her decision for a moment, before turning about on the spot, “Now, time for breakfast!
 Who wants eggs?
 Nom nom, only the best from my hens.”